pmorande27/pmorande27/README.md

 ### Pablo Morandé
-I am a third year student at the University of Edinburgh studying Theoretical Physics.
-My current interests are: Mathematical Physics, Simulations and Mathematica.
+I am a third-year student at the University of Edinburgh studying Theoretical Physics.
+My current interests are Mathematical Physics, Simulations and Mathematica.
 <br><br>
-I am currently the Project Manager of Quality assurance at Hyped, developing a testing framework for the 16,000+ line C++ codebase.
+I was for one year the Project Manager of Quality assurance at Hyped, developing a testing framework for the 16,000+ line C++ codebase.
-I have experience in several programming languages like: Python, C++, Java, Haskell and PHP
+I have experience in several programming languages like Python, C++, Java, Haskell and PHP.
+<br><br>
+I am one of the Technical Directors of HumanED, a student-led society interested in Humanoid robotics.

 <!--
 **pmorande27/pmorande27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.